Krish6170/heart-disease/README.md

-Heart_disease_milestone.py is the SOLUTION it will return two models
+Heart_disease_milestone.py is the SOLUTION

+It will return two models
 1. randomforest
 2. logistic regression

+prints base accuracy scores of k-neighbours,logistic regressor,randomforest prints the best params of the the logostic regressor and randomforest after tuning prints classification report at the end